EthanDKwan/Machine-learning-hemodynamics/README.md

 Method: Fit separate regressors to predict EF within each cluster, then SHAP to explain EF drivers.
 Output: Features that drive EF in Cluster 0, 1, or 2.
 Biological Insight: "How does function (EF) emerge in each phenotype?"

-A feature like EDP might be higher in cluster 3 than cluster 1, but PCA and analyzing cluster means do not explain what features drives the cluster assignment, nor their importance and interaction.
-SHAP analysis supplements this and can show whether it's pushing the model toward cluster 3, and how strongly — even in the presence of other features like contractility or vascular resistance (i.e. global and local importance, nonlinear effects, and feature directionality).

-Figures

-Task 1:
-Bar plot for all top features
-Beeswarm plot for each cluster showing top 6 features Results of ANOVA and tukey test in tabular form (or just written up) Summary of significance